mrcavalcanti/mosaicoo/docs/sources/datasources/tempo.md

 To display the service graph:

-- [Configure the Grafana Agent](https://grafana.com/docs/tempo/next/grafana-agent/service-graphs/#quickstart) to generate service graph data
+- [Configure the Mosaicoo Agent](https://grafana.com/docs/tempo/next/grafana-agent/service-graphs/#quickstart) to generate service graph data
 - Link a Prometheus datasource in the Tempo datasource settings.
 - Navigate to [Explore]({{< relref "../explore/_index.md" >}})
 - Select the Tempo datasource